astronomer/docs/astro/organization-dashboard.md

 :::

-To view Organization Dashboards, click your Workspace name in the upper left corner of the Astro UI, click **Organization Settings**, and then click **Dashboards**.
+To view Organization dashboards, click your Workspace name in the upper left corner of the Astro UI, click **Organization Settings**, and then click **Dashboards**.
 You can also access this page directly at [https://cloud.astronomer.io/dashboards](https://cloud.astronomer.io/dashboards).
 In addition to viewing the dashboards in the Astro UI, you can also [export and email individual reports](org-dash-exports.md).

 Use the tabs at the bottom of the Astro UI to switch between dashboards.
 Each dashboard shows the last time that it was updated in the **Data available through** section.

 :::info

-Only users with **Organization Billing Admin** [user permissions](user-permissions.md#organization-roles) can access Organization Dashboards.
+Only users with **Organization Billing Admin** [user permissions](user-permissions.md#organization-roles) can access Organization dashboards.

 :::